CS401-Team-Project/Back-End/API-DOCS/GROUP.md

 **Description**: Update a Group's profile

-**Note**: This endpoint is only available to either:
+### Notes:

-- The group's admin (which created the group initially)
+- Can always be used by the group's admin (which created the group initially)
-- A group's member where the group's permissions allow them to update the group profile

 ### Request: